mcocdawc/chemcoord/README.rst

 -  It derived from my own work and I heavily use it during the day.
 So all functions are tested and tailored around the work flow in theoretical chemistry.
--  The classes are safe to inherit from and can easily be customized.
 -  `It as a python module ;) <https://xkcd.com/353/>`__

 Installation guide